NIT-Administrative-Systems/AS-CloudDocs/github/settings-permissions.md

 Membership in the GitHub organization and teams is controlled centerally.
 Since pushing code to a release branch in many of our repositories also bestows the authority to deploy to production by way of CI/CD, access requests must be documented and approved.

 ## Permissions
 The organization has teams that closely mirror the organizational chart, with a *leads* team added.
-A repository is typically owned by one team; its *leads* group will receive the *Maintain* permission, and the team will receive *Write* permission.
+A repository is typically owned by one team; its *leads* group will receive the *Admin* permission, and the team will receive *Write* permission.
 For details on what the permission levels do, see [GitHub's permission matrix](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#repository-access-for-each-permission-level).

 For example, the ADO department looks like this: